ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 By default, participants are not automatically added as Ecamm Live camera sources.
 This can be changed if you would like all guests to become camera sources immediately upon joining.
 In the ••• menu in the top right-hand corner of the Zoom window, or in Ecamm Live's Preferences window, choose from the three <samp>Auto-Add Participants to Cameras</samp> options.
 To only auto-add participants who have previously joined your meetings, pick <samp>Known Participants</samp>.

+#### Show Zoom Guest Names in Camera Mode

+Ecamm Live will automatically add Zoom guest name text overlays to Zoom guests when in [Camera Mode](../003-camera-mode) Scenes.

 #### Include a Zoom Active Speaker Camera

 Activating this feature will add an active speaker camera source to the <samp>A/B</samp> section of the [camera switcher](../009-camera-switcher).

+The Zoom Active Speaker camera source will begin working once a [Zoom Capture Mode](#zoom-capture-modes) has been activated.

 #### Show Me As An Active Speaker

 Include your own camera when you're speaking when using the Zoom Active Speaker feature.

+#### Exclude Visible Inputs From Active Speakers Camera

+This will avoid duplicated video by automatically excluding any guests or camera that are already in the current Scene.
+For example, if a Zoom guest's camera source is already visible in your Scene, and the Scene also contain a Zoom Active Speaker camera source, Zoom Active Speaker will not show that Zoom guest as the active speaker when they speak.

 #### Zoom Audio Processing